Use accesskey "n" to jump to the internal navigation links at any point. Right now you can

 In most cases Arabic text uses precomposed characters and omits vowels.
 Therefore grapheme boundaries are consistent with individual letters.
 Where this is not the case, the additions are combining marks, and the Unicode grapheme cluster is designed to span combinations of base character plus any number of following combining marks.

 One potential complication is that fonts often render sequences of characters as ligated forms.
 The ligated forms are a font-specific feature, whereas grapheme clusters are based on code point sequences: some fonts may display the same sequence of characters without a ligated form.
-Most applications tend to move character by character through the text, producing situations like the cursor position in fig_gc_ligature_cursor.
+Most applications tend to move character by character through the text, producing situations like the cursor position in Figure 26.

 This approach allows for easy deletion or insertion of any component of a ligated form.